opetitprestataire/label-studio/docs/source/guide/prompts_draft.md

 The **Task Subset** is used as the context when auto-refining the prompt.
 If you have ground truth data available, that will serve as the task subset.
 Otherwise, a sample of up to to 10 projected tasks are used.

-Auto-refinement applies your initial prompt and tge Teacher Model to generate predictions on the task subset (which will be ground truth tasks or a sample dataset).
+Auto-refinement applies your initial prompt and the Teacher Model to generate predictions on the task subset (which will be ground truth tasks or a sample dataset).
 If applicable, predictions are then compared to the ground truth for accuracy.

 Your Teacher Model evaluates the initial prompt’s predictions against the ground truth (or sample task output) and identifies areas for improvement.
 It then suggests a refined prompt, aimed at achieving closer alignment with the desired outcomes.